Other Voices: At last, a simple strategy for COVID booster shots

 The Food and Drug Administration reportedly has a new strategy for rolling out new booster shots that should bring needed clarity to COVID vaccination in the United States.
 Going forward, most Americans will get the same advice about when to get their next shots.

-Currently, second boosters are available only to people who are either over the age of 50 or have compromised immunity.
+Currently, second boosters are available only to people who are either older than 50 or have compromised immunity.
 The agency had been considering offering boosters to people of all ages this summer.

 Instead, health officials will accelerate the availability of next-generation vaccines that are tailored to the highly contagious BA.4 and BA.5 omicron variants and offer these shots to everyone at once in September.
 Moderna and Pfizer are reportedly ready to meet that ambitious timeline.